ng91/SiNGTool/README.md

 There is a portable mode, where You can watch waveforms/spectrums
 on the display, and generate Your own on the go!
-All You need will be headphones,and microphone with PTT button.
+All You need will be headphones, and microphone with PTT button.

+Powerful Xilinx FPGA ARTIX-7 offers a lot of space for IP cores - ideal tool
+for experiments with digital signal processing.

 FPGA can be configurated also over USB Bridge
 by bitbanging the configuration pins.
+That's why Xilinx Platform Cable will be not neccasary to program FPGA.

 ## But why?